ADVANCED MEMORYMOOG MODIFICATION (LAMM)

 Memorymoog.
 It may also be installed in a Memorymoog Plus.
 However,

 LAMM installation in a Memorymoog Plus entails first

 removing the sequencer and MIDI circuitry and restoring the

 associated with installing the LAMM in an unmodified

 Memorymoog, and completing related upgrade work, is performed at

 the Wilhermsdorf, Germany office of Lintronics,

 wish to send in your Memorymoog for a LAMM installation,

-contact Lintronics by mail, phone, FAX or E-mail and ask for
+contact Lintronics by mail, phone or E-mail and ask for

 the actual waiting time for the upgrade.
 If your instrument arrives